Which WordPress To Choose? (Episode 4 – Blogging 101 Series)

-For example, you use free version, but you buy from them a domain name ($12 to $18/year), pay for ad-free option ($30 per year), and get custom design upgrade ($30 per year).
+For example, you use the free version, but you buy from them a domain name ($12 to $18/year), pay for ad-free option ($30 per year), and get custom design upgrade ($30 per year).
 That total is around $78, and you are still not in full control.

 For the self-hosted version, you can use Bluehost (officially recommended by WordPress) which costs $3.95 per month.
 So, that’s $47.40 per year, and it includes a free domain name.
-If you go with other web hosting companies, then you will pay a similar price, but you won’t get a domain.
+If you go to other web hosting companies, then you will pay a similar price, but you won’t get a domain.
 However, you can get a domain name for $10 from Godaddy or NameCheap.
 Your total expense for self-hosted WordPress would come to $57.40 per year and you will have full control over everything.